TorchMeter/torchmeter/docs/src/en/contribute/prs.md

     git push -u origin <your-branch-name>:<remote-branch-name> # (1) (2)
     ```

-    1. :man_raising_hand: You need to replace `<your-branch-name>` with the branch name created in [step C.a.2](#Ca-Understanding-Code--Getting-started){ data-preview }.
+    1. 🙋‍♂️ You need to replace `<your-branch-name>` with the branch name created in [step C.a.2](#Ca-Understanding-Code--Getting-started){ data-preview }.
 You also need to replace `<remote-branch-name>` with one that will receive the changes in remote repository.
 Generally, we keep it the same as `<your-branch-name>`.
-    2. :man_raising_hand: The `-u` parameter indicates that the `<your-branch-name>` branch in local repository will track the `<remote-branch-name>` branch in remote repository.
+    2. 🙋‍♂️ The `-u` parameter indicates that the `<your-branch-name>` branch in local repository will track the `<remote-branch-name>` branch in remote repository.
 Thus, when you make new commits on `<your-branch-name>` in local repository, you can easily push them to the `<remote-branch-name>` branch in remote repository with a simple `git push` command, no need to re-type the remote repository's target branch name.

 2. If you have enabled the `Github Actions` for your `fork` repository, you can submit a PR to the `master` branch of the remote repository (i.e., **your `fork` repository**) to automatically trigger the compatibility test we've prepared for you:
     1. Open the page of your fork repository.
 Shortly after pushing your changes, you'll find a prominent `Compare & pull request` button.
 (1)([Illustration](https://docs.github.com/assets/cb-34097/mw-1440/images/help/pull_requests/pull-request-compare-pull-request.webp){ data-preview })